Connecting degree and polarity: An artificial language learning study: Introduction

-Linguistic generalizations constraining the space of possible natural languages have been subject to experimental studies.
-One prominent experimental method is artificial language learning, a framework actively used in psycholinguistics and cognitive science \citep{friederici, motamedi, kanwal, culbertson, ettlinger, finley}.
-It has the following main ingredients: (1) a fragment of an artificial language in the form of expressions that do not belong to the language that subjects are speakers of; (2) training phase, where some information about the language fragment is given to the subjects implicitly or explicitly; (3) testing phase, where it is checked what other knowledge, beside the provided, was inferred during training.
-The main challenge for this method is that one only has limited access to the processes in the brain that underlie artificial language acquisition and use.\footnote{Although see \citet{friederici}.} In particular, it is hard or impossible to control for the role of the subjects' native language in the experiment.
-Another approach is artificial language learning using (artificial) neural networks \citep{piantadosi,carcassi,vandepol}.
-Replacing human subjects with neural networks as learning agents allows to examine the learning process in more detail, and to control for the factor of the learner's native language substrate, since the learning agent comes in a blank state with no prior knowledge.
-On the other hand, while this approach can make particular types of learnability statements, it raises questions about the extent to which its conclusions apply to natural language at all.
+Interactions between linguistic properties have been subject to experimental studies in psycholinguistics and cognitive science.
+One prominent method is \emph{Artificial Language Learning} \citep{friederici, motamedi, kanwal, culbertson, ettlinger, finley}.
+It has the following main ingredients: \begin{enumerate} \item {\bf fragment of an artificial language} in the form of expressions that do not belong to the language that participants are speakers of; \item {\bf training phase}, where some information about the language fragment is given to the participants; \item {\bf testing phase}, where it is checked what other knowledge, beside the provided, was inferred during training. \end{enumerate}

+Originally designed for studies with human participants, the Artificial Language Learning framework has also been applied to neural network-based learning models \citep{piantadosi,carcassi,vandepol}.
+Replacing human participants with artificial learning agents allows to examine the learning process in more detail and to make a variety of learnability statements.
+One important property of these experiments is that the learning agents typically come in a blank state with no prior knowledge or biases.
+This limits the set of linguistic questions that can be targeted by this type of experiment.

-We propose a methodology that is middle ground between these two paradigms.
-It also involves an artificial language fragment and training to introduce knowledge about some property $A$, but it uses a \emph{pre-trained} neural network language model (LM) \citep{Peters:2018,bert,brown2020language} as the learning subject.
+The way we use the Artificial Language Learning paradigm can be seen as middle ground between experiments with human participants and with artificial learners described above.
+Our approach also involves an artificial language fragment and a training procedure to introduce knowledge about some property $A$, but it uses a \emph{pre-trained} language model (LM) \citep{Peters:2018,bert,brown2020language} as the learning agent.
 More technically, we extend a pre-trained LM with a set of new tokens with randomly initialized embeddings and perform fine-tuning on a carefully constructed synthetic dataset.
 The dataset is constructed in a way to indirectly introduce different values along property $A$ for different new tokens.
 Upon fine-tuning, we measure how the training affected property $B$ and how variation along $B$ depends on the values of property $A$ introduced during training.